'He put up signs reminding Arsenal players to chew' - How Wenger revolutionised English football's health h...

 While the new training sessions were given the seal of approval by everyone, the rules surrounding what was eaten on site were not quite so popular early on.

-Chants of ‘we want our chocolate back’ once bellowed out on the team coach on the way home from an away game, while some players used to rush into the lunch hall at London Colney to try and eat before Wenger had showered and changed after training.
+Chants of 'We want our chocolate back' once bellowed out on the team coach on the way home from an away game, while some players used to rush into the lunch hall at London Colney to try to eat before Wenger had showered and changed after training.

 “I used to be one of the first up all the time and I used to ask the chef to make me a sandwich,” admits Winterburn.